isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-xml-dec-grps.md

 Table = string: Log Entry
 ```

-In contrast, to read the value of element tag with no attribute, a [!DNL <text>] tag under a [!DNL <line>] tag and its value can be read directly by giving " [!DNL text]" in a path or using [!DNL line.text], depending on how you have built the decoder.
+In contrast, to read the value of element tag with no attribute, a `<text>` tag under a `<line>` tag and its value can be read directly by giving " [!DNL text]" in a path or using [!DNL line.text], depending on how you have built the decoder.

 ```
 2 = XMLDecoderField: